N3dal/numbers-to-written-numbers/README.md

-# Numbers to Full-name number.
+# Numbers to Full-WRITTEN-Name Number.

 simple script to convert INTEGER and FLOAT numbers, to written format.